Mirror-Yolo: A Novel Attention Focus, Instance Segmentation and Mirror Detection Model: Introduction

-Motivated by the aforementioned works, we believe to embed an attention mechanism into YOLOv4, and with appropriate improvements on network architecture will make the original YOLOv4 more competitive for mirror detection tasks.
-The Mirror-YOLO (MY) proposed in this paper is an improved YOLOv4 that enhances the detection performance of specular objects in real-life environments.
-The main contributions of this work are listed as follows: \begin{itemize}[itemsep= 1pt,topsep = 3pt] \item The attention mechanism is introduced into YOLOv4 for better features acquisition and the results from different attention mechanisms in different network positions are analysed. \item The initial neck of the model is optimised by the hypercolumn-stairstep approach. \item The bounding polygons module is embedded in the origin model head to accomplish instance segmentation, reaching a broader range of application scenarios. \item A robust mirror image dataset is constructed for comparative experiments, which consists of 4,518 mirror images from multiple scenarios. \end{itemize}
+Therefore, we believe to embed an attention mechanism into YOLOv4, and with appropriate improvements on network architecture will make the original YOLOv4 more competitive for mirror detection tasks.
+The Mirror-YOLO (MY) proposed in this paper enhances the detection performance of specular objects in real-life environments.
+The main contributions of this work are listed as follows: \begin{enumerate} \item Introducing an attention focus mechanism for better features acquisition and investigating the results brought about by different attention mechanisms in different network positions. \item Optimising the initial neck of the model by the hypercolumn-stairstep approach. \item Implementing the mirror bounding polygons module in the origin head to accomplish instance segmentation, reaching a broader range of application scenarios. \item Proposing a robust mirror dataset, which consists of 4,518 mirror images from multiple scenarios. \end{enumerate}

-\section{THE PROPOSED METHODS}
+\section{The Proposed Methods}

-The overall architecture of Mirror-YOLO is shown in the lower part of Fig. \ref{mirroryoloandv4}, which contains a novel neck with an attention mechanism and hypercolumn-stairstep, and the head with the bounding polygon module added.
-The details of the proposed model are introduced in the following subsections.
+The overall architecture of our proposed Mirror-YOLO is shown in the lower part of Fig.\ref{mirroryoloandv4}.
+The brand new neck including an attention focus mechanism and hypercolumn-stairstep, and the head including the mirror bounding polygon module, compose the proposed Mirror-YOLO.
+All the components will be detailed subsequently.